AsexGenomeEvol/Timema_asex_genomes/side_proj/README.md

 * [**A - raw data formatting**](./A_raw_reads)

-  Organising / merging / renaming fastq files of the five resequenced individuals of the ten species.
+  Organising / merging / renaming fastq files of the five resequenced individuals in the ten species.

 * [**B - read trimming**](./B_cleaned_reads)